TypeStrong/atom-typescript/docs/tsconfig.md

 # `tsconfig.json`
 A unified project format for TypeScript.
 The TypeScript compiler (`1.4` and above) only cares about `compilerOptions` and `files`.
-We add additional features to this under the `typestrong` key:
+We add additional features to this:

-* `filesGlob`: make it easier for you to just add / remove files we add `filesGlob` which will accepts n array of `glob / minimatch / RegExp` patterns to specify source files.
+* `filesGlob`: To make it easier for you to just add / remove files in your project we add `filesGlob` which accepts an array of `glob / minimatch / RegExp` patterns (similar to grunt) to specify source files.

 ## Examples